-In general, two kinds of sedimentary rocks are found in south-central North Dakota: bedrock and glacial drift.
-The bedrock, which is much older than the drift, forms the basement on which the glacial drift was deposited throughout the area (Figure 2).
-Where glacial deposits are absent, bedrock can be seen (Figures 3, 4, 5, 6, and 7).
-In south-central North Dakota, the oldest bedrock that is exposed is shale of Cretaceous age about 70 to 80 million years old in the James River Valley north of Jamestown.
-Further west in western Emmons and parts of Burleigh County, the bedrock consists of sandstone, shale, and lignite that ranges in age from late Cretaceous to Tertiary, about 50 million years old.
+In general, two kinds of sedimentary rocks are found in south-central North Dakota: bedrock and glacial deposits.
+The bedrock, which is much older than the glacial deposits, forms the basement on which the glacial deposits were deposited throughout the area (fig. 2).
+Where glacial deposits are absent, bedrock can be seen (figs. 3, 4, 5, 6, and 7).
+In south-central North Dakota, the oldest bedrock that is exposed is shale of Cretaceous age, about 70 or 80 million years old, in the James River Valley north of Jamestown, Farther west in western Emmons and parts of Burleigh County, the bedrock consists of sandstone, shale, and lignite that ranges in age from late Cretaceous to Tertiary, about 50 million years old.
 The shale accumulated as streams deposited mud in shallow seas and on their floodplains.
 When the mud hardened, it became shale.
 Sandstone resulted when sand deposits, such as beach, dune, or river sediments, became cemented into solid rock.